From the world’s highest minimum wage to world-famous castles, these are the most interesting facts about Luxembourg.

 22. Luxembourg first became an independent state in 963 when Siegfried, Count de Ardennes, traded his lands for a small but strategically located Roman castle lying on the site of the modern-day capital city.

-23. Luxembourg gained its modern-day borders in 1839 when the Treaty of London gave the western part of the country to the recently-created state of Belgium.
+23. Luxembourg gained its modern-day borders in 1839 when the Treaty of London gave the western part of the country to the recently created state of Belgium.
 However, it didn’t gain independence until the Second Treaty of London in 1867.

-25. The Chiggeri Restaurant in Luxembourg City has the world’s largest wine list with 1,746 varieties of wine available.
+25. The Chiggeri Restaurant in Luxembourg City has the world’s largest wine list, with 1,746 varieties of wine available.

-Every effort has been made to verify these facts about Luxembourg using primary sources.
+We strive to verify all facts using authoritative and primary sources where possible.
 However, if you find an error or have any questions, please contact us.